lucianodato/noise-repellent/README.md

 Both Wiener and Ephraim-Malah algorithms are for testing purposes.

-CMSR is supposed to introduce less musical noise, but it will blur your transients a bit (much less than the Ephraim-Malah supression).
+CMSR is supposed to introduce less musical noise, but it will blur your transients a bit (much less than the Ephraim-Malah supression tough).

 Spectral Substraction will keep transients "safe" but it will introduce musical noise.
 You coud get somewhat the same results as CMSR by using more detection smoothing.